 Here’s what we found out.

 Short on time?
 Here are the 10 best DNA tests in 2021

 - MyHeritage – Best overall ancestry test, with mapping to 40+ geographical regions and a built-in family tree builder.

-- AncestryDNA – Huge historical record database for tracking down ancestors, and high-value combined ancestry and health report.
+- AncestryDNA – Huge historical record database for tracking down ancestors.

 - Living DNA – Unique number of sub-regions to pinpoint your heritage, plus comprehensive health screening.

 - See 7 more top at-home DNA kits

 Our Best DNA Testing Kits Reviewed